dariober/Java-cafe/vmatchToSam/README.md

 * `RG:Z:NA` Read group always set to NA.

-See also [addAlignmentTagsToBam.py](https://github.com/dariober/bioinformatics-cafe/blob/master/addAlignmentTagsToBam.py) for a a tools to add some useful tags to sam.
+See also [addAlignmentTagsToBam.py](https://github.com/dariober/bioinformatics-cafe/blob/master/addAlignmentTagsToBam.py) for a tool to add some useful tags to sam.

 ## Install and Requirements